-Joint tenancy with rights of survivorship is one of many forms of registration available to fund shareholders.
+Joint tenancy with rights of survivorship is one of the forms of registration available to fund shareholders.
 Before changing to this type of registration, speak with your financial advisor, attorney and/or tax advisor to determine what type of registration is right for you.
-All owners must agree in writing to change an ownership to jointly owned shares or to sever a joint tenancy.

 To add a joint tenant to your fund account registration, which will change the legal ownership of your shares, provide the following:

-- An Account Application signed and completed by all joint tenants.
+- An Account Application completed and signed by all joint tenants.